freifunk-gluon/gluon/README.md

 Gluon's developers frequent an IRC chatroom at [#gluon](ircs://irc.hackint.org/#gluon) on [hackint](https://hackint.org/).
-There is also a [webchat](https://webirc.hackint.org/#irc://irc.hackint.org/#gluon) that allows for uncomplicated access from within your browser.
+There is also a [webchat](https://webirc.hackint.org/#irc://irc.hackint.org/#gluon) that allows for uncomplicated access from within your browser and a bridged Matrix Room under [#gluon:hackint.org](https://matrix.to/#/#gluon:hackint.org).

 ## Issues & Feature requests